SoftwareAG/cumulocity-devicemanagement-docker-example/README.md

 Currently the mqtt broker is not protected with user/password, this can easily be changed with a configuration.

 ### Apama

+More on Apama can be found here in the [Apam Community](http://www.apamacommunity.com/):

 Apama standalone is running within a container and directly listens on the MQTT via You can control the apama incstance with the following commands: